nliaquin/linux-guides/disabling-pcspkr.md

 blacklist pcspkr
 ```

 And that's it!
-Contact me via nickolas@nliaquin.xyz if you have any problems or questions.
+Contact me via nickolasiaquinta@gmail.com if you have any problems or questions.